Church of All Nations: History

 An arson attack took place on the church in December 2020, without much damage having been caused.
 The Custody of the Holy Land, the official custodian of Catholic holy sites in Israel and Palestine, condemned the arson attack on the church, which is a Christian holy site.

-In December 2020, archaeologists revealed the remains of the foundations of a Second Temple-era ritual bath (also known as a mikveh) during construction work on a modern tunnel under the Church of All Nations and a 1,500 year-old Byzantine church.
+In December 2020, archaeologists revealed the remains of the foundations of a Second Temple-era ritual bath (also known as a mikveh) during construction work on a modern tunnel under the Church of All Nations and a 1,500-year-old Byzantine church.
 According to Dr. Leah and Dr. Rosario, Greek inscriptions were written on the church's floor as : "for the memory and repose of those who love Christ… accept the offering of your servants and give them remission of sins”.
-According to Israel Antiquities Authority's Jerusalem district head Amit Re’em, the uniqueness of bath is that it is the first archaeological evidence at the site of Gethsemane where Christians have made pilgrimages for centuries, in the days of Jesus.
+According to Israel Antiquities Authority's Jerusalem district head Amit Re’em, the bath is notable, based on the archaeological evidence, as a later Christian pilgrimage site that was in fact used in the days of Jesus.